hpc2n/sphinx-lesson-template/content/motivation.rst

 Memory models
 """""""""""""

-Then it comes to the memory layout, (super)computers can be divided into two primary categories:
+When it comes to the memory layout, (super)computers can be divided into two primary categories:

 :Shared memory: A **single** memory space for all data: